Z5T1/isidore/doc/query.md

     >

+Additionally, the inventory can be printed in YAML or JSON format by specifying a format as the second argument like so:

+    > show inventory yaml
+    [output ommitted]
+    > show inventory json
+    [output ommitted]
+    >

 There is also an `inventory` Python script provided with the Isidore installation.
 It resides in your Isidore binary directory (by default /opt/isidore/bin).
 To print the inventory this way, run: